-- Box Elder Community Garden is responsible for maintenance of water and irrigation systems and overall administration of each garden site.
+- Box Elder Community Garden is responsible for the maintenance of water and irrigation systems and the overall administration of each garden site.

 - Box Elder Community Garden reserves the right to make changes or exceptions to policies where and when appropriate.

 Release of Liability & Acknowledgement of No Sale